-Starting your replies with something like, “Thank you very much for patronizing our business and taking the time to leave a review…” An initial showing of gratitude can help to soothe the inflamed perception that the reviewer may have of your company.
+Start your replies with something like, “Thank you very much for utilizing our business and leaving a review…” An initial showing of gratitude can help to soothe the inflamed perception that the reviewer may have of your company.
 Thank them for hiring your roofing company in the first place and taking the time to leave a review.

 3) Acknowledge The Customer’s Problem

 Customers who are unsatisfied with your business want to know that their complaints have been heard.
 That’s why you can’t use a template for negative review responses.
 Instead, you must acknowledge their specific issue in your reply.
 As the owner, you need to take responsibility for whatever the customer perceives as the problem.